Sharath-Devanand/PizzaProject/README.md

 ### Price Analysis

-1. The Classic category is the best-selling while Veggie has lower orders despite lower average prices.
-Contrasting to the Chicken category attracting the highest portion of revenue, it has the lowest number of orders.
-This suggests that a large portion of the customers are willing to pay a higher price to not sacrifice the chicken taste preference.
+1. The Classic category is the best-selling while Veggie has lower orders despite lower average prices.This suggests that a large portion of the customers are willing to pay a higher price to not sacrifice the taste preference.

 2. The large-size pizzas are the most ordered with close to 18,000+ orders while the double extra large pizzas are the least ordered suggesting there is more emphasis on value-for-money than premium prices for larger portions.